-But he still would have identified as the root cause of all these ills a global culture that values profit over stewardship of the earth and its inhabitants.
-With a materialistic “winner take all” system comes unspeakable violence, with the poor, women, indigenous peoples, and animals as the chief collateral damage; hunger, polluted water, and disease; climate change from the plunder and deforestation that threatens every ecosystem; racism and other rigid caste systems; disregard for the value of labor; the consolidation of wealth in the hands of a few and increased poverty among the many; the twin resulting phenomena of massive displacement and gated communities; and the breakdown of a culture of engaged citizenship and robust democracy in the wake of this transnational oligarchy.
+A root cause of all these ills is a global culture that values profit over stewardship of the earth and its inhabitants.
+With a materialistic “winner take all” system comes unspeakable violence, with the poor, women, indigenous peoples, and nature as the chief collateral damage; hunger, polluted water, and disease; climate change from the plunder and deforestation that threatens every ecosystem; racism and other rigid caste systems; disregard for the value of labor; the consolidation of wealth in the hands of a few and increased poverty among the many; the twin resulting phenomena of massive displacement and gated communities; and the breakdown of a culture of engaged citizenship and robust democracy in the wake of this transnational oligarchy.

 At the same time, activists for justice have built on fifty years of civil rights advances to unite across lines of difference such as class, race, religion, ethnicity, ability, and gender and build a world based on solidarity.
 They are harnessing these same technological advances to travel around the world, connect, educate and organize electronically through social media, develop scalable alternative energy sources, and redirect financial markets into a “new bottom line” of socially responsible investment.
 More and more young adults are interested in learning the simpler daily practices of their forebears in, for example, growing their own food, living communally, and exploring spiritual practices that incorporate nonviolence.